Benchmarking Energy Calculations Using Formal Proofs: Discussion and Outlook

-We consider it helpful to reflect on the remaining sources of uncertainty in our code -- considering what we've verified, what could still be wrong?
+We consider it helpful to reflect on the remaining sources of uncertainty in our code -- considering what we have verified, what could still be wrong?
 First, we are trusting in the axioms of mathematics, as expressed in Lean's core; errors here might compromise Mathlib, on which we depend.
-Second, our approach to polymorphism exposes us to mistakes in typeclasses.
-For example, we link the rounding functions for Reals and floats -- a subtle error in which one rounded 0.5 \emph{down} while another rounded 0.5 \emph{up} would not be detected by Lean (egregious errors like linking functions for round and floor would also be technically possible, so human oversight remains necessarily at this level).
+Second, our approach to polymorphism exposes us to mistakes in our \texttt{RealLike} type class, as we described in Section~\ref{sec:polymorphism}; Lean does not check to ensure that \texttt{RealLike} links the correct Float- and Real-type functions.
 Third, when we developed both polymorphic \emph{and} floating-point versions of the same function for illustration purposes; we sometimes mistakenly called the floating-point version in execution instead of the polymorphic version.
-In this case, proofs for that function are not technically connected to the execution -- since Lean doesn't require our polymorphic code design, it doesn't flag such mistakes (these could be eliminated by not defining Float and RealLike versions of the same functions).
+In this case, proofs for that function are not technically connected to the execution -- since Lean does not require our polymorphic code design, it does not flag such mistakes (these could be eliminated by not defining Float and RealLike versions of the same functions).
 Fourth, we are still exposed to errors in input/output (Section \ref{sec:monads}), and in defining system-specific parameters, such as the force field parameters; these are mitigated by the testing, but do not prevent a user from inputting incorrect parameters for calculations outside the scope of the NIST benchmarks.
 A fifth source would be vulnerabilities in the broader operating system in which the code is executed.
 Nonetheless, traditional molecular simulation have far more possibilities for errors, such that many of these concerns are not considered in typical conversations about software correctness. \\